oracle/bpftune/README.md

 # Tests

 Tests are supplied for each tuner in the tests/ subdirectory.
 "make tests" runs all the tests.
-Tests us network namespaces to simulate interactions with remote hosts.
+Tests use network namespaces to simulate interactions with remote hosts.

 # For more info